Gigwa v2 – Documentation

 tempDbHost - Tells the system which MongoDB host to use when importing temporary databases (for anonymous users).
 Only used when several hosts have been configured in applicationContext-data.xml.
 If unspecified all connected hosts will be available for use.
 If invalid, no import will be possible for users without specific permissions.

-maxUploadSize_anonymousUser - Defines the maximum allowed size (in megabytes) granted to anonymous users for data file upload.
-Default: 500Mb
+maxImportSize_anonymousUser - Defines the maximum allowed size (in megabytes) granted to anonymous users for genotyping data file imports.
+Default: maxImportSize

 serversAllowedToImport - CSV list of external servers that are allowed to import genotyping data.